 - Fold a square sheet of foil to form a triangle and rub with some oil from one side.
 Place that triangle over the turkey breast to shape it like the breast.
 Remove foil and set it aside keeping its shape.

-- Carefully, separate skin from the turkey breast using your fingers gently from front and back paying close attention not to tear the skin.
+- Carefully separate the skin from the turkey breast using your fingers from the front and back, paying close attention not to tear the skin.

 - Stuff ¾ butter mixture under the skin then massage the skin from above to spread the butter evenly.